divshot/divshot-cli/README.md

 divshot status [environment]
 ```

 Show release info for each environment.
-If you no environment is specified, the latest release info will be listed for each enviornment.
-If an environment is specifed, it will list the last few releases for that environment.
+If no environment is specified, the latest release info will be listed for each environment.
+If an environment is specified, it will list the last few releases for that environment.
 See [environments](#environments) for a list of available environments.